 So don’t judge me because of the colour of my skin or the texture of my hair.
 I love the way I was made, every curve on my body, every curl in my hair and I’m happy with it so why aren’t you?

 My point is that we should all learn to accept the way we were made and love every aspect of ourselves.
-However you choose to wear your hair or carry yourself, do it with pride, without criticizing other persons because of how they choose to present themselves.
-Self love is an expression of freedom.
-Love yourselves people!
+However, you choose to wear your hair or carry yourself, do it with pride, without criticizing other persons because of how they choose to present themselves.
+Self-love is an expression of freedom.
+Love yourself!